adhikasp/adhikasp.my.id/content/posts/tailscale-for-residential-ip-forward-proxy-in-cloud.md

 ![Tailscale app connector](/images/tailscale-app-connector.png)

+I add the api.ipify.org to the connector to test if the proxy is working, so I can do quick curl check and see my residential IP.

-Then the Tailscale ACL configuration I used:
+Then on the Tailscale ACL configuration I used:

 ```hcl
 "groups": {